Karl-Ryan0/PrototypeLevel/Readme.md

 ### Football Area
 ![Football](Images/image-3.png)

 This area is like scoring goals.
 There are balls on the ground that can be shot at or walked into to send them flying out of the area and towards the floating 'goal'.
-The amount needed is five, but this might change on iteration, see below for more details on this.
-There is a moving platform that will spawn more balls should the player run out.
+The amount needed is five, but this might change on iteration, see below for more details on this. ~~There is a moving platform that will spawn more balls should the player run out.~~ The balls will now respawn when they fall below -1000 on the Z axis.

 ---
 ### Breakout Area